John Williams (archbishop of York): Political career

+Loyalties: Cromwell or King Charles I

 In 1640 the Lords forced the King to release him, and Williams resumed his offices and tried to steer a course between the extreme wings of the Church.
 He showed little pity for either Laud or Strafford, supporting the impeachment of both men.
 In the case of Laud, there is no evidence that he approved of Laud's eventual execution; but it was otherwise with Strafford.
 He fatally weakened Strafford's cause in the House of Lords by arguing successfully that the bishops should absent themselves in cases involving the death penalty, and later specifically urged the King not to spare Strafford's life, arguing that in his public role he was discharged from his private promise to that effect.
 He was re-imprisoned by Parliament in 1641, but was released on bail in 1642 and went to be with the King in Yorkshire, as well as be enthroned as Archbishop of York, a position to which he had been appointed the previous year.
-His stay in Yorkshire was brief, however, and he spent the last years of his life in his native north Wales, initially supporting the royalist cause, but eventually coming to an accommodation with the local parliamentarian commander in 1646.
-He was deprived of his See by Parliament on 9 October 1646, as episcopacy was abolished for the duration of the Commonwealth and the Protectorate.